 - Infertility or inability to conceive

-- Insulin issues which could lead to insulin resistance (diabetes)
+- Insulin issues that could lead to insulin resistance (diabetes)

 - Metabolic syndrome (heart disease, stroke, and type 2 diabetes)